Ernyoke/ervin-szilagyi-static-site/src/articles/certificate-parsing-with-domain-recon.md

 ## Limitations

-`domain-recon` can discover domain names which have public SSL certificates.
-Currently is scans only valid certificates, this can be easily changed to include invalid ones as well, but according to my experience, this is not as useful.
+`domain-recon` can discover domain names that have public SSL certificates.
+Currently, it scans only valid certificates, this can be easily changed to include invalid ones as well, but according to my experience, this is not as useful.

-Nowadays, most of the websites have an SSL certificates, including development and testing environments as well.
-It can be helpful for pain tester to scan for these environments.
+Nowadays, most websites have SSL certificates, including development and testing environments as well.
+It can be helpful for a pen-tester to scan for these environments.
 Obviously, it can not find environments without registered SSL certificates.

-`domain-recon` currently uses Google, CloudFlare and Quad9 domain resolvers.
-By default it is set to use Google only, we can override this with `--dns_resolver` argument.
+`domain-recon` currently uses Google, Cloudflare, and Quad9 domain resolvers.
+By default, it is set to use Google only, which we can override with `--dns_resolver` argument.
 We can also set to use multiple resolvers at the same time (`--dns_resolver="google,cloudflare,quad9"`).
 According to my experience, having only one resolver might invoke rate limiting if we are scanning a huge number of domains at the same time.
 Unfortunately, there are slowdowns with multiple resolvers as well.
-It relies on [`async-std-resolver`](https://docs.rs/async-std-resolver/latest/async_std_resolver/) crave for DNS resolution, a future improvement would be to configure the `async-std-resolver` correctly.
-Since it relies on async calls, we can run on errors related to having to many opened connections.
-This was kind of mitigated by limiting the DNS calls to a lower number, but this this could be further optimized.
+It relies on [`async-std-resolver`](https://docs.rs/async-std-resolver/latest/async_std_resolver/) crate for DNS resolution.
+A future improvement would be to optimize the usage of `async-std-resolver` to achieve better performance.
+Since it relies on async calls, we can run on errors related to having too many opened connections.
+This is somewhat mitigated by limiting the DNS calls to a lower number, but I'm sure there better ways to deal with it.

 ## Further Reading

-`domain-recon` tool was inspired from ["Bug Bounty Bootcamp: The Guide to Finding and Reporting Web Vulnerabilities"](https://www.amazon.com/Bug-Bounty-Bootcamp-Reporting-Vulnerabilities-ebook/dp/B08YK368Y3) book by [Vickie Li](https://vickieli.dev/about).
-It is great resource for anyone interested in web hacking and penetration testing.
+`domain-recon` tool was inspired by ["Bug Bounty Bootcamp: The Guide to Finding and Reporting Web Vulnerabilities"](https://www.amazon.com/Bug-Bounty-Bootcamp-Reporting-Vulnerabilities-ebook/dp/B08YK368Y3) book by [Vickie Li](https://vickieli.dev/about).
+It is a great resource for anyone interested in web hacking and penetration testing.

 ## Source Code and Contributing